What is Vendor Evaluation Scorecard?

 The Formula

-Vendor Score = Sum of category scores (0-10 per question, 10 questions) Total Cost of Ownership = Licence + Implementation + Training + Support + Integration + Internal Maintenance (over 3 years) Feature Coverage = Must-Have Features Met รท Total Must-Have Features ร 100
+Vendor Score = Sum of category scores (0-10 per question, 10 questions) Total Cost of Ownership = License + Implementation + Training + Support + Integration + Internal Maintenance (over 3 years) Feature Coverage = Must-Have Features Met รท Total Must-Have Features ร 100

 Each question scores 0, 3, 7, or 10 based on vendor capability.
 Compare scores across shortlisted vendors to identify the strongest overall fit.